zio/zio/docs/datatypes/resource/index.md

 }
 ```

-As there isn't any dependency between our two resources (`is` and `os`), it doesn't make sense to use nested brackets, so let's `zip` these two acquisition into one effect, and the use one bracket on them:
+As there isn't any dependency between our two resources (`is` and `os`), it doesn't make sense to use nested acquire releases, so let's `zip` these two acquisition into one effect, and then use one acquire release on them:

 ```scala mdoc:silent:nest
 def transfer(src: String, dst: String): ZIO[Any, Throwable, Unit] = {